ZanSara/zansara.github.io/content/posts/2023-10-13-haystack-series-pipeline.md

 pipeline.add_node(component=reader, name="Reader", inputs=["Ranker"])
 ```

-In this pipeline, Language Classifier sends all French queries over `output_1`, and all English queries over `output_2`.
-In this way, they queries will pass throught the Translator node only if it was written in French.

 But... wait.
 Let's look again at the graph, and at the code.
-DenseRetriever should be receiving *two* inputs: both `output_1` and `output_2`.
-That's what the code says, and what I need for the system to work.
+DenseRetriever should be receiving *two* inputs from Language Classifier: both `output_1` and `output_2`, because it can handle both languages.
+Whats going on?
 Is this a bug in `draw()`?

 Thanks to the `debug=True` parameter of `Pipeline.run()`, we start inspecting what each node saw during the execution, and we realize quickly that our worst fears are true: this is a bug in the Pipeline implementation.
-The underlying library powering the pipeline's graphs takes the definition of Directed Acyclic Graphs very seriously, and does not allow two nodes to be connected by more than one edge, while in this case we are trying to draw two between the classifier and the dense retriever.
+The underlying library powering the pipeline's graphs takes the definition of Directed Acyclic Graphs very seriously, and does not allow two nodes to be connected by more than one edge.
 There are, of course, other graph classes supporting this case, but Haystack happens to use the wrong one.

+Interestingly, Pipeline doesn't even notice there is a problem and does not fail.
+It does run, exactly as the drawing suggests: when the query happens to be in French, only the sparse retriever would process it.

 > Trivia

 > This issue was discovered by our own Solutions Engineering team which, unsurprisingly, was building a Pipeline a bit more complex than the tutorials'.
 [Their pipeline](/posts/2023-10-13-haystack-series-pipeline-miriam-bug-report.png) simply tried to pass `output_1` to a node and both `output_2` and `output_3` to another.
-The same Pipeline managed to surface an incredible amount of other corner cases: we eventually opened three complex issues from the pipeline in question.

-Interestingly, Pipeline doesn't even notice there is a problem and does not fail.
-It does run, exactly as the drawing suggests: when the query happens to be in French, only the sparse retriever would process it.
+For some reason, we never saw any contributor report this issue on GitHub, even if the bug has been there since the inception of Pipeline.

 Clearly this is not good for us.

-Well, let's open an issue on Github and look for a workaround.
-Given that we're Haystack power-users by now, we realize that we can use a Join node with a single input as a no-op node: if we put it along one of the edges, the bug can be solved.
+Well, let's look for a workaround.
+Given that we're Haystack power-users by now, we realize that we can use a Join node with a single input as a "no-op" node: if we put it along one of the edges, that edge won't be connecting Language Classifier and Dense Retriever directly, so the bug should be solved.

 So here is our current Pipeline: